Russia under Vladimir Putin: Militarism and wars outside Russian territory

-Some military experts mentioned that since the Annexation of Crimea and the beginning of Russo-Ukrainian War, Russia organized many new military units and formations without significant increase in number of military volunteers and military conscripts, and this fact had suggested to them to consider these military units and formations as a new "paper divisions".
-However, it must be borne in mind that in 2018, Russia started full-scale formation of military reserve force based on volunteers selected from among those who retired from active duty.
-Reservists serve in usual military units; so military units, staffed by reservists, are 100% manned up to wartime standards just like military units, staffed by active duty military personnel only.
-There is no possibility to define by military units designation what we're dealing with – reserve or not reserve military unit.
-The number of reservists is not presented in open sources and is not among the number of active duty military volunteers which is published by Ministry of Defence.
-This makes it difficult for establish real troop strength of new Russian military units and formations.
+Some military experts mentioned that since the Annexation of Crimea and the beginning of the Russo-Ukrainian War, Russia organized many new military units and formations without a significant increase in the number of volunteers and conscripts, prompting them to consider these units "paper divisions".
+However, in 2018, Russia began to form a military reserve force staffed by volunteers selected from among retired active duty soldiers.
+Reservists serve in conventional military units; thus, reserve units are staffed to wartime standards and are therefore indistinguishable from regular units.
+The number of reservists is not made available to the public in open sources or from the Ministry of Defence.
+This makes it difficult for establish real troop strength of new Russian military formations.

 According to Stockholm International Peace Research Institute, Russia had been in the top 5 military spenders since 2006, except 2018, and Russia's military expenditure reached $61.7 billion in 2020.
 In RBK assessment, based on 2017 Federal State Statistics Service data, budget expenditures, classified as state secret, reached 5,3% of gross domestic product.
 In 2021, the 15% of budget expenditures are classified as state secret.

-In Andrey Piontkovsky opinion, Putin feels the frustration towards Soviet Union's defeat in the Cold War (which Piontkovsky calls Third world war) and wishes to get a revanche defeating the West in Fourth world war.
+In Andrey Piontkovsky's opinion, Putin feels frustration towards the Soviet Union's defeat in the Cold War — which Piontkovsky calls a "Third World War" — and seeks to defeat the West in a "Fourth World War."
 In fact, Putin has started this war in 2014 with annexation of Crimea, more specifically since 20 February 2014 – this date is specified in the Medal "For the Return of Crimea".
 Piontkovsky believes that geopolitical thinking of Putin and his close circle was reflected in the 2018 "Zavtra" magazine article by Alexander Khaldey: